SrijanBadhya/Debsoc/Running the PES Debsoc.md

 After round 1 and round 2, rather than saying, "You all have progressed to the next round", we released the list (of all names), and said that these people progressed.
 The massive issue here is that people who slip by due to administrative errors, believe that they actually got filtered out, and hence don't reach out to correct us (because they're unaware that we're letting everyone through).
 So you can try awkward stuff like "DM us if your name is not on the list", but it's complicated.

-When I allowed POIs, even after stating the rules thrice, people messed up POI rules in increasingly crati
+When I allowed POIs, even after stating the rules thrice, people messed up POI rules in increasingly chaotic creative ways, and they definitely are not worth the hassle in round 1 and round 2.

 ### Round 3